rwxrob/zet/docs/2387/README.md

 # "What do you want, Rob?"

 A lot of stuff has happened recently leading me (and Doris) to wonder just what I want out of the next few years.
-We focused on me a lot when Doris sacrified a lot for be to build and run SKILSTAK all those years, then we shifted to getting her up and running for several years.
-Now (in terms of our marriage) it seems the focus is back on me.
-I've given up a lot to live in this horrible apartment and tried to make the best of it while Doris built up her career.
-Now she has it.
-So she and I are asking a very annoying question: "What do you want, Rob?"

 ## Can I answer honestly?